Entanglement and optimization within autoregressive neural quantum states: Autoregressive Transformer: Entanglement Variational Monte Carlo

 We first investigate the impact of varying $\mathcal{A}$ in the presence of the final layer softmax.
 Comparing Figs.~\ref{fig:ATF_Entang_Scaling} (a) and (b), we find that the circulant attention induces significantly stronger entanglement entropies for all $L\lesssim 100$ when compared to $\mathcal{A}=\text{SM}$.
-Both architectures produce power law or logarithmic scaling at least up to $L\sim 100$, but the circulant-based ATF exhibits clearer volume-law-like growth in the entropy at the entanglement peak $\sigma \sim 0.5$ and beyond ($\sigma=0.8$).
-For $(\mathcal{A}, g) = (\mathrm{Circ}, \mathrm{SM})$ at $\sigma=0.4$ , we find $\nu \approx 0.4$ and $b \approx 2.4$.
-At $\sigma=0.5$, the fitted exponents ($\nu \approx 0.7, b \approx 0.6$) suggest a crossover between critical-like logarithmic \cite{CalabreseCardyCFT_2004,Haldane1988,Shastry1988,DongLingEntanglement2017} and power law scaling, and by $\sigma=0.8$, the model appears to have entered a linear, volume-law-like regime, with $\nu \approx 1$, and only minor logarithmic corrections.
-Such a progression is not as evident in the $(\mathcal{A}, g) = (\mathrm{SM}, \mathrm{SM})$ case.
+Both architectures produce power-law or logarithmic scaling at least up to $L\sim 100$, but the circulant-based ATF exhibits clearer volume-law-like growth in the entropy at both $\sigma=0.2$ and $\sigma=0.8$, respectively to the left and right of the entanglement peak ($\sigma \sim 0.4$).
+For $(\mathcal{A}, g) = (\mathrm{SM}, \mathrm{SM})$, at $\sigma=0.4$, we find $a\sim 0.06$, $\nu \approx 0.6$ and $b \approx 0$.
+At $\sigma=0.5$, the fitted exponents ($a\sim 0.002$, $\nu \approx 1.3, b \approx 0.08$) suggest a possible crossover between power-law and critical-like logarithmic \cite{CalabreseCardyCFT_2004,Haldane1988,Shastry1988,DongLingEntanglement2017} scaling.
+Such a progression is not as evident in the $(\mathcal{A}, g) = (\mathrm{Circ}, \mathrm{SM})$ case, where the stronger power-law dependence remains clear across the peak.
 This tallies with our understanding of the softmax-based attention, which disproportionately amplifies large attention scores, while the circulant attention maintains a more uniform distribution over positions, preserving longer-range correlations \cite{han2024bridgingdividereconsideringsoftmax}.
 An attention-induced entanglement scaling transition in random ATF wavefunctions in the thermodynamic limit is not impossible to conceive, especially in the vicinity of the $\overline{S_2^A}$ peak and to its right, but more data at larger system sizes $L\gg 100$ is needed to strengthen this argument.